The Dovecote

 Mission Statement

 The Society holds a number of talks on local history during winter months.
-In the summer, in addition to opening the Dovecote Museum, the Society provides a number of guided walks around the area of greater Wollaton and visits to other historical sites of interest.
+In the summer, in addition to opening the Wollaton Village Dovecote Museum, the Society provides a number of guided walks around Wollaton and occasional visits to places of historic interest.

-Information on Wollaton Dovecote can be found on our Dovecote page.
+Information on the Wollaton Dovecote and the Wollaton Village Dovecote Museum is on our Dovecote page.

 Activities